 Discount Rates.
-For the PERS Plan, the discount rate used to measure the total pension liability for the years ended December 31, 2022 and 2021 was 6.90 percent and 7.15 percent, respectively.
-For the year ended December 31, 2022, the projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current member contribution rates and that contributions from employers will be made at statutorily required rates, actuarially determined.
-Based on those assumptions, the PERS Plan was projected to be available to make all projected future benefit payments of current plan members.
+For the PERS Plan, the discount rate used to measure the total pension liability for the years ended December 31, 2023 and 2022 was 6.90 percent.
+For the year ended December 31, 2023, the projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current member contribution rates and that contributions from employers will be made at statutorily required rates, actuarially determined.
+Based on those assumptions, the PERS Plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on plan investments was applied to all periods of projected benefit payments to determine the total pension liability.